5 Best Animal Dads in Micato’s AfricaJune 14, 2022

 The lowdown: As this flightless bird brays harshly it’s sometimes known as a Jackass Penguin, a terrific name for a college band but perhaps not as dignified as the bird’s other moniker, African Penguin.
 But we already digress.
 These male papa penguins are monogamous and are swell at co-parenting, working with mom to raise and feed their offspring.

-Where to see them: Southern Africa’s Cape of Good Hope, which you’ll visit on The Travel+Leisure World’s Best Safari.
+Where to see them: Southern Africa’s Cape of Good Hope, which you’ll visit on The Great Namibia and South Africa Adventure.

 Hippo Hubbys: Pulling Their Weight, Pun Intended